 Where shall we start?
 There is a transformation which is antecedent to Marx's Rise of Capitalism, and which looks like being even more fundamental.
 This is the Rise of the Market, the Rise of the Exchange Economy.
 It takes us back to a much earlier stage of history.
-(Hicks, 1969, page 7)
+(Hicks, 1969, p.
+7)

 Looking at the Doctrine of Economic History, a variety of significant transformations have been proposed by many economists.
+Karl

-Karl Marx, a proponent of Historical Materialism, has strongly argued that the Rise of Capitalism against Feudalism should be the most important transformation.
+Marx, a proponent of Historical Materialism, has strongly argued that the Rise of Capitalism against Feudalism should be the most important transformation.
 John R. Hicks, however, was firmly against such rigid idea of Marx, emphasizing the importance of the interaction of economic and non-economic factors for understanding the working of economic framework.
 Hicks simply posed the following question before us.
 Where should be the starting point of our investigation into economic history?
 There unquestionably exists a transformation which is antecedent to, and also more fundamental than, Marx's narrow concept of the Rise of Capitalism.
 This must certainly be the Rise of the Market Economy, or the Rise of the Mercantile Economy.

 Hicks continued to argue that there should not be only one way of transformation.

 There are several possible ways by which we can historically deduce what must have occurred.
-If we are allowed to apply Hicks' approach to economic history, we would have a variety of ways of the rise of the market economy; namely, the British way, the Japanese way, the German way and so on.
-4)
+If we are allowed to apply Hicks' approach to economic history, we would have a variety of ways of the rise of the market economy; namely, the British way, the Japanese way, the German way and so on.4)

-Morishima is a native son of The Land of The Rising Sun in which, in contrast to the Land of the Union Jack, the people have traditionally showed great respect for socio-economic approaches a la Marx, Weber, Schumpeter, Pareto, and Takata.
-Let us

-Table 1 Michio Morishima: Modern Economics as Economic Thought
+Morishima is a native son of The Land of The Rising Sun in which, in contrast to the Land of the Union Jack, the people have traditionally showed great respect for socioeconomic approaches a la Marx, Weber, Schumpeter, Pareto, and Takata.
+Let us take a brief look at Morishima's bestseller Modern Economics as Economic Thought (1994).
+As is clearly seen there, those five superstars occupies the important places of the history of economic ideas.